Switzerland: US shooting itself in the foot on climate deal

 As such, said Swiss President Doris Leuthard, “the United States has a responsibility to the planet.
 It remains to be seen whether the individual US states will continue following a path towards more renewable energy”.

 Both Leuthard and Franz Perrez, the chief Swiss climate negotiator and head of the Federal Environment Office, found it “regrettable” that Switzerland has lost an important and competent negotiating partner in the United States.
-But they also underlined Switzerland’s continued commitment to the Paris accord, and Perrez expressed confidence that the American pull-out would not affect the long-term global transition to renewable energies.
+Thomas Stocker, a renowned Swiss climate scientist, said there's no doubt that Trump's decision makes the goals of the Paris agreement harder to achieve.

+"It makes the ambitious goal of keeping warming to two degrees Celsius even more ambitious," he said.

+"You could also say that this decision brought 'America first' to 'America behind', Stocker said.
+"America will become more isolated."

 “In many places – including in the US – renewable energy is already more competitive than fossil fuels.
 If the United States doesn’t want to use that opportunity in the next four years, that’s too bad.
 But it will mainly be hurting itself,” Perrez told Swiss Public Television SRF.